Sequence and Consequence: Sequentiality

 Since we showed above that an order frame is isomorphic to an $\omega$-sequence frame if it is flat and ancestral, \cref{seqchar} implies that any order frame which is not flat and ancestral is not isomorphic to an $\omega$-sequence frame.
 So a corollary is that an order frame validates \vanf iff it is isomorphic to an $\omega$-sequence frame.\footnote{Another corollary of this result is that \vanf is sound over frames $\seq{W,\prec}$ where $W$ is a set of $\omega$-sequences \emph{not necessarily closed under tailhood}; such frames are obviously still flat and ancestral, and hence by this result validate \vanf.
 This shows that the assumption that $\omega$-sequence frames are closed under tailhood, while convenient in our discussion and faithful to van Fraassen's exposition, is logically irrelevant.}

 Turning to soundness and completeness: the right-to-left direction of \cref{seqchar} is equivalent to the claim that \vanf is sound for $\omega$-sequence frames.
 As we emphasized in the discussion before \cref{flattcom}, characterization results do not always yield corresponding completeness results.
 However, once more, our characterization result does indeed point the way towards a completeness result.
-In \cref{app:seqcompleteness}, we prove a stronger claim which implies that \vanf is complete for $\omega$-sequence frames: \begin{theorem} \vanf is complete for finite $\omega$-sequence frames. \end{theorem} This immediately implies: \begin{theorem} \vanf is complete for finite flat ancestral order frames. \end{theorem} As before, the restriction to finite frames (and the fact that the question whether a finite order frame is flat and ancestral is decidable) gives us the decidability of \vanf as a corollary.
+In \cref{app:seqcompleteness}, we prove a stronger claim which implies that \vanf is complete for $\omega$-sequence frames: \begin{restatable}[]{theorem}{goweakcomp} \vanf is weakly complete for finite $\omega$-sequence frames. \end{restatable} This immediately implies: \begin{restatable}[]{theorem}{golancestralcomp} \vanf is weakly complete for finite flat ancestral order frames. \end{restatable}

+As before, the restriction to finite frames (and the fact that the question whether a finite order frame is flat and ancestral is decidable) gives us the decidability of \vanf as a corollary.

 One noteworthy application of these results is that they let us exactly pin down the purely modal fragment of \vanf.
-The modal logic \textsf{S4.3.1} is the result of adding every instance of \textsf{Dum} to \textsf{S4.3}:
+The modal logic \textsf{S4.3.1} is the result of adding every instance of Dum to \textsf{S4.3}:

-\textsf{S4.3.1} is sound and (weakly) complete for the singleton of the Kripke frame $\seq{\mathbb{N},\leq}$ \citep{Segerberg:1970}.
-We saw in \cref{incon} that every pointed $\omega$-sequence model is equivalent to a pointed model based on the frame whose worlds are $\mathbb{N}$ with the order function $j<_i k$ whenever $i\leq j<k$.
-But this order function corresponds to the accessibility relation $\leq$.
-Hence a modal sentence is true in some $\omega$-sequence model iff it is true in some model based on $\seq{\mathbb{N},\leq}$, which with our soundness and completeness results yields: \begin{theorem} When $ p $ is a modal sentence, $\vdash_{\vanf} p $ iff $\vdash_{\text{\textsf{S4.3}.1}} p $. \end{theorem}
+\textsf{S4.3.1} is sound and weakly complete for (the singleton of) the Kripke frame $\seq{\mathbb{N},\leq}$ \citep{Segerberg:1970}.
+We saw in \cref{incon} that every pointed $\omega$-sequence model is equivalent to a pointed model based on the linear frame whose worlds are $\mathbb{N}$ with the order function $j<_i k$ whenever $i\leq j<k$.
+This order function generates the accessibility relation $\leq$.
+Hence a modal sentence is true in some $\omega$-sequence model iff it is true in some model on $\mathbb{N}$ with accessibility relation $\leq$, which with our soundness and completeness results yields: \begin{theorem} When $ p $ is a modal sentence, $\vdash_{\vanf} p $ iff $\vdash_{\text{\textsf{S4.3}.1}} p $. \end{theorem}